FF-Q904 - Polisher Vevor - Free user manual and instructions

 | Wood | 50-70 PSI | Nut shells | Glass beads | 14/30 | 30/40 |

-See respiratory related WARNINGS at the beginning of the manua Coal Slag
+See respiratory related WARNINGS at the beginning of the manual.
+Coal Slag

 Steel Grit

 Steel grit is extremely fast cutting on rusty metal and hard to remove paint.
 Grit is popular because it leaves a very smooth finish.
-It is also comparable Price to most other specialty abrasives.
-Steel Grit is recommended in reclaim Systems or cabinets.
+It is also comparable in price to most other specialty abrasives.
+Steel Grit is recommended in reclaim systems or cabinets.
 (25 Lb/container)

 Glass Bead

 Glass Bead is used in creating a satin or matte finish.
-Glass Bead is recommend in reclaim systems or cabinets.
+Glass Bead is recommended in reclaim systems or cabinets.

 Aluminum Oxide